Skip to content

 Juhan Habicht

-Juhan Habicht has been one of the main promoters of cyberpunk science fiction in Estonian.
-Probably the first cyberpunk story in Estonian, ‘Warcraft n_thousand’ (Vikerkaar, 1997) was written by him, and he has also translated into Estonian the works of his favourite author William Gibson (such as the novel Idoru).
+Juhan Habicht was one of the main promoters of cyberpunk science fiction in Estonian.
+Probably the first cyberpunk story in Estonian, ‘Warcraft n_thousand’ (Vikerkaar, 1997) was written by him, and he also translated into Estonian the works of his favourite author William Gibson (such as the novel Idoru).

 E. L. (Translated by C. M.)